-The numbers on the left are on room air; those on the left are after breathing 10% FiO2 for ten minutes.
+The numbers on the left are on room air; those on the right are after breathing 10% FiO2 for ten minutes.
 As one can see, the PA systolic pressure increased by about 13mmHg, mean PAP increased by 10 mmHg and the resistance almost doubled (though remaining relatively low).
 These volunteers had oxygen saturation around 77-80% at the end of the ten minutes, and were hyperventilating.
 After one minute of breathing room air again, PA pressures returned to normal, which gives you a bit of an idea of how reactive these smooth muscles are.

 Why does this happen, and what drives it?
 A.F.
 Fishman (1976), Weir et asl (1995) and most recently Sylvester et al (2012) offer excellent accounts of the historic path we took to discover the mechanisms involved in hypoxic pulmonary vasoconstriction.
 It was initially thought to be a mechanism related to the activity of the sympathetic nervous system because adrenaline was seen to cause pulmonary vasoconstriction, and because sympathetic overactivity was observed in laboratory models of severe hypoxia.
 However, Goldring et al (1964) were able to demonstrate that hypoxic pulmonary vasoconstriction occurs in the absence of any major rise in systemic catecholamine levels, and that the dose of noradrenaline required to vasoconstrict those vessels is far in excess of what is usually seen in severe hypoxia.
 Much later, in 1987, von Euler & Liljestrand were able to demonstrate that this vasoconstriction is not global but regional, "leading to an adequate distribution of the blood through the various parts of the lungs according to the effeciency of aeration."